1970 – BERNSTEIN’s VERDI REQUIEM – ST.PAUL’S CONCERT..and 50 years later – a recovered stereo mix!

 THE SCULLY 1″ 8-TRACK

 The Scully 8-Track had probably come on hire from Dag Fellner, the US companies UK dealer.
 It was was possibly equipped with a set of Dolby A301 noise reduction units as well, but these were whooping 6U high devices and so they took up a fair amount of space.
-8 Track machines must have been quite hard to come by that February as there were only two mobile recording units that you could hire, the Pye Records unit that was a ‘de-rig’, which was probably still away doing ‘The Who-Live at Leeds’ (14th and 15th February) and Bob Auger’s Granada Recordings, also a ‘de-rig’ and that was already recording this Bernstein Verdi Requiem at the Royal Albert Hall on adjacent days to the concert.
+LWT at that time had no multitrack recorders and 8 Track machines must have been quite hard to come by that February as there were only two mobile recording units that you could hire, the Pye Records unit that was a ‘de-rig’, which was probably still away doing ‘The Who-Live at Leeds’ (14th and 15th February) and Bob Auger’s Granada Recordings, also a ‘de-rig’ and that was already recording this Bernstein Verdi Requiem at the Royal Albert Hall on adjacent days to the concert.

-I was able to play the St.Paul’s 8-Track tape a few weeks later and John had put the C-12A stereo pair on 2 tracks and I remember 2 tracks being for soloists and 2 for Choir.
+LWT did buy a Scully 8 -Track though, to equip a new ‘music studio’ and I was therefore able to play the St.Paul’s 8-Track tape a few months later and John had put the C-12A stereo pair on 2 tracks and I remember 2 tracks being for soloists and 2 for Choir.
 There was no clever ‘pulse track’ for re-syncing later though…we hadn’t thought of that yet!
 Alas I also can’t remember if the tapes were ‘Dolbied’ or not, the new Dolby A361 units were released in September 1970, so he would have had to have at least 4 of the big Dolby A301 units as they had two channels each.

 LWT only had one set of 1″ master audio tapes, so some form of tape changeover must have been planned into the concert as the 8-Track could only record for 30 minutes on a reel at 15ips.
 The same problem possibly existed for the 2″ QUAD VTR machine if there was only one VTR recording, although we possibly could have been using Intertel’s VT truck on site, which had 2 QUAD’s on board.